 Today, over 99% of grain sorghum in Australia has some level of midge resistance with most commercial hybrids rating from 4-6.
 The high level of adoption of MR cultivars and the elimination of low rated MR hybrids means that spraying for midge is now very rare with less than 5% of crops treated, in contrast to the mid 1990s when 30-40% of the crops were sprayed.
 The use of resistant hybrids also means that natural enemies are conserved.

 Sorghum is susceptible to insect pests from emergence to late grain fill.

 |Sorghum head caterpillar||Damaging||Damaging|

 |Yellow peach moth||Damaging||Damaging|

 |Damaging||Crop susceptible to damage and loss|

 IPM management strategies

-- Nucleopolyhedrovirus (NPV) is selective for control of helicoverpa (more effective on small larvae, less than 7 mm long)
+- Nucleopolyhedrovirus (NPV) is selective for control of helicoverpa (most effective on small larvae, less than 7 mm long).

-- Seed dressings may be the most effective control as well as the least disruptive to natural enemies
+- Seed dressings may be the most effective control for some pests, as well as the least disruptive to natural enemies.

 - Where pests invade from adjacent fields, consider spraying only borders and not the whole field.